Overview

 Can I monitor specific steps within a job?

 Yes.
-When creating a monitor, add a step name filter to narrow it to a specific step.
-You can use exact matches or wildcard patterns (e.g.,
+Add a step name filter when creating a monitor.
+You can use exact matches or glob patterns (e.g.,

 Run tests*).How do I avoid alert fatigue?